Each type of arthritis has different symptoms.

 - Anemia (low numbers of red blood cells)

 - Inflammation in other places such as blood vessels or the lining of the lungs or the heart

-- Joints on both sides of the body affected at the same time (for example, both ankles or both wrists)
+- Joints on both sides of the body affected at the same time (for example, both ankles)

 - Weight loss—especially when it starts in an older person